harveybc/data-logger/README.md

 A default user us created with the username: "test", and password: "pass", please delete this user once you have created another one.

-### Configuration File
+### Plugin Configuration File

-The data_logger uses a configuration file located in the data_logger/data_logger directory that sets the Web service parameters and the configuration of the input and output plugins.
+data_logger uses a configuration file located in the data_logger/data_logger directory that sets the Web service parameters and the configuration of the input and output plugins.

 The following is the default JSON configuration file: